Succession of Henry IV of France: Bourbon claim to throne

 Henry of Navarre was descended through his father from King Louis IX of France.
 Robert, Count of Clermont (d.
 1317), the sixth and youngest son of Louis IX but the only son besides Philip III to produce a surviving line, had married Beatrix of Bourbon and assumed the title of sire de Bourbon.
 Bourbon was elevated into a duchy for Robert's son Louis, who became the first Duke of Bourbon.

 At the death of Charles IV, Duke of Alençon in 1525, all cadet branches of the House of Valois had become extinct, with the only remaining Valois being the royal family itself.
 The chief of the Bourbons became the first prince of the blood, the closest to the succession to the throne should the immediate family of the king become extinct.
 At the death of Charles III, Duke of Bourbon in 1527, the Vendôme branch of the House of Bourbon became the senior line of the family.
 At that time, Charles de Bourbon was Duke of Vendôme.
-His son Antoine de Bourbon married the Queen of Navarre.
-Antoine's son, Prince Henry of Navarre, inherited this title on his death from an arquebus wound at the siege of Rouen in 1562.
+His son Antoine de Bourbon married the Queen of Navarre, a niece of King Francis I. Antoine's son, Prince Henry of Navarre, inherited this title on his death from an arquebus wound at the siege of Rouen in 1562.

 The legitimacy of Henry of Navarre's claim to the throne was still questioned, however.
 In similar cases, the throne had earlier passed to successors with a much closer blood link to the throne.
 Louis XII had succeeded Charles VIII as his second cousin once removed in the male line.
-Francis I had succeeded Louis XII as his cousin five times removed in the male line.
+Francis I had succeeded Louis XII as his first cousin once removed in the male line.
 The successions were legally unproblematic because consanguinity was acknowledged in law to the tenth degree.
 Henry of Navarre, on the other hand, could claim only an agnatic relationship to Henry III in the twenty-second degree.
 When Henry had become the heir presumptive to the throne in 1584, on the death of Francis, Duke of Anjou, polemicist Jean Boucher had been among those who protested that such a distance in blood meant Henry's claim to the throne had effectively lapsed and that therefore the French States-General had the right to elect a new king.